(225 ILCS 15/3)

 to practice clinical psychology, unless it is organized under the

-Professional Service Corporation Act.
+Professional Service Corporation Act or the Professional Limited Liability Company Act.

 students, interns or postdoctoral candidates seeking to fulfill